Photographer Tutorial

 Photographs aligned to our Local Content Focus

-At NativeMirror we pride ourselves on being an avenue of exposure for local art and photography.
-We strive to differentiate our gallery collection based upon highlighting the beauty of our lands, culture of the people, and artistic creativity.
+We pride our gallery on being an avenue of exposure for local art and photography, highlighting the beauty of our lands, culture of the people, and artistic creativity.
 As you might guess we would be more interested in your image of a local landscape as opposed to an image of Apples and Strawberries.

 Subject Matter - Choose Appropriate Subjects